 Certified Organic: Non-GMO and so Much More

 When it comes to food labels, the USDA Certified Organic seal is the gold standard and indicates so much more than just “pesticide-free food.”
 The label represents a sustainable, transparent and ecologically sound system of food production that not only produces abundant, nutritious, delicious food but also speaks to one of today’s hottest food topics: genetically modified organisms (GMOs).
-GMOs have never been allowed in organic production and remain excluded from organic certification to this day.
+Seeds from genetically engineered plants have never been allowed in organic production and remain excluded from organic certification to this day.

 Organic agriculture is sustainable

-At its best, organic production uses sustainable practices that once established are relatively self-perpetuating and long-term solutions.
+The organic seal also represents a much broader set of positive goals for our food system, ones that protect the land and our right to know what is in our food.
+At its best, organic production uses sustainable practices that, once established, are relatively self-perpetuating and long-term solutions.
 These practices include:

 - Building healthy soil, naturally.
-This is done through composting, green manure cover crops, crop rotation and other time-honored methods.
-Organic farmers have no need for synthetic fertilizers that can pollute our water supply.
+This is done through composting, green manure cover crops, crop rotation and other methods.
+Organic farmers have no need for synthetic fertilizers that pollute our air and water supply.

 - Using biological methods to control pests.
-Pest management can be achieved by maintaining native plants as habitats for pollinators and beneficial predatory insects that will prey on common pests.
+Healthy soil grows healthy plants which are naturally more resistant to pests.
+Additional pest management can be achieved by maintaining native plants as habitats for pollinators and beneficial predatory insects that will prey on common pests.

-- Maintaining humane conditions for livestock.
-Plenty of fresh air and space to roam means animals are healthier and farmers don’t need to rely on daily doses of antibiotics to keep them well.
+- More humane conditions for livestock.
+Animals in organic production have access to fresh air and sunlight, this keeps animals healthier so farmers don’t need to rely on daily doses of antibiotics to keep them well.

 Organic systems are transparent

-Today, most food travels many miles and changes hands multiple times before it reaches our plate making it hard to know how it was produced.
+Today, most food travels many miles and changes hands multiple times before it reaches our plate, making it hard to know how it was produced.
 Not so for organic.
 Items that bear the USDA Organic seal have a fully transparent production and delivery record known as an “audit trail” that is annually documented, inspected and evaluated by third-party organic certifying agents.
-It’s their job to ensure organic producers adhere to the organic standards developed and enforced by the U.S. National Organic Program.
+It’s their job to ensure organic producers adhere to the organic standards developed and enforced by USDA’s National Organic Program.

 What is more, many countries participate in equivalency programs that harmonize organic certification requirements internationally.
 This means that for something imported to the United States to be labeled as organic, it must have international documentation that its production adhered to the same standards or better than items bearing the USDA Organic seal.
 There are also international certifying agents that use the same criteria all over the world that meet or improve upon qualifying certification standards.
 Organic is a global movement that is only increasing in momentum.